• Home

 7. Serve the rice and enjoy!
 You can use this recipe as a side dish casserole type of food or you can serve it as the main dish.

-What should I serve with Instant Pot Jailhouse Rice?
+What should I serve with Jailhouse Casserole?

 Try serving the rice with steamed veggies.
 I like to buy the frozen veggies for sake of convenience and pop them into the microwave for 5 minutes.
 Another idea is to serve this rice with a green tossed salad and corn on the cob.